 - School officials noticed a damaged handrail on the stairs but simply removed it instead of repairing or replacing it.
 A student slipped and fell while walking down the stairs.

 - A child’s football coach failed to follow concussion protocols, and a student athlete suffered sports injuries at school.
 According to the American Association of Neurological Surgeons (AANS), nearly 450,000 sports-related head injuries require treatment in emergency departments each year.

 These are just some examples of negligent behavior that could result in school liability for child injuries.
 In addition to accidents that result from negligence, parents should also know that defective products often are the cause of serious school injuries.
 Product liability is distinct from negligence theories of law.
 It can allow parents to hold designers, manufacturers, and marketers of products strictly liable for injuries at school.
 A few examples of defective product claims involving school injuries might include:

 - A school team’s youth football helmets contained a design defect, and that defect led to several players suffering preventable head injuries on the field.

 - The slide on a playground was not manufactured properly.
 Indeed, the slide contained a manufacturing defect, and as a result, a child fell off the slide and suffered a broken bone.

 - When marketing a slide projector for classroom use, the company failed to warn consumers that the device can become hot enough to burn the skin.
 A student touched the projector and suffered a burn injury.

 Seek Advice from a Child Injury Attorney in Indiana

-If your child got hurt at school, you should speak with an experienced child injury attorney in Indianapolis as soon as possible.
-School injuries happen frequently, and they often result from defective helmets, playground equipment, and other children’s items.
-Regardless of how your child suffered an injury at school, we can help with your case.
-Contact the Sevenish Law Firm today to learn more about your legal rights.
+If your child was seriously hurt at school, you can speak with an experienced child injury attorney in Indianapolis to discuss your situation.
+School injuries happen frequently, and they can result from defective helmets, playground equipment, and other children’s items.
+Contact our Indianapolis personal injury law firm today to learn more about your legal rights.